duan2071/tof_process_public/door_sense/Xavier-NX/README.md

 **Also make sure the NX board is set to run in mode 2.**

-This application uses NVidia Cuda to run.
+This application uses Nvidia Cuda to run.
 Make sure Cuda is instaled on the Xavier NX board.
-If it is not already installed. please install NVidia Cuda on the Xavier NX board using the NVidia SDK Manager.
+If it is not already installed. please install Nvidia Cuda on the Xavier NX board using the Nvidia SDK Manager.

 ## Troubleshooting
 ### known issues
-   - Auto gain is disabled on NVidia NX because currently there are some issues with setting the gamma parameter too often.
+   - Auto gain is disabled on Nvidia NX because currently there are some issues with setting the gamma parameter too often.
 ### solutions to common problems
    - if the image seems to dark or to saturated then the door sense application can be run from the command line and the parameter that controls the image saturation can be set manually in the command line.
    - if the camera stops providing frames to the application the the NX board needs to be restarted.